decretist/Dissertation/Chapter0/chapter0.md

 features have start tags but do not have end tags---makes it extremely difficult to parse, so this was a slow process.[^10]

-My initial focus in the first half of 2013 was on the use of David Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in
+My initial focus was on the use of David
+Mimno's MALLET (MAchine Learning for LanguagE Toolkit) to topic model *dicta* and canon texts from the first and second recensions of Gratian's *Decretum* as a way to identify new topics added in